ben-spector-cc/lesson-template/README.md

 ## About this repo:

 This repository is set up for an individual contributor to store and manage their drafts for a typical 1-1-1 module (1 lesson, 1 project, 1 quiz).
 Templates are available for each deliverable in the drafting phase in their respective directory.
-For example, the template for the outline can be found in [`/lessons`](lessons/).
+For example, the template for the outline can be found in the [`/lesson`](lesson/) directory.

 Additionally, guides for the Author phase of the production cycle are included in the [`/author-guides`](author-guides/) directory.